They are the primary male and female reproductive organs. The male gonads are the testicles, and the female gonads are the ovaries.

-These organs of the reproductive system are necessary for sexual reproductionsince they are responsible for the production of male and female gametes.
+These organs of the reproductive system are necessary for sexual reproduction since they are responsible for producing male and female gametes.

-The gonads also produce sex hormones necessary for the growth and development of primary and secondary reproductive organs and structures.
+The gonads also produce sex hormones necessary to grow and develop primary and secondary reproductive organs and structures.

 Gonads and sex hormones

 The male and female gonads produce sex hormones as a component of the endocrine system.